atrblizzard/HL2UE5AssetImporter/README.md

-# HL2UE4 Asset Importer
+# Haff-Life 2 Unreal Engine 5.1 Asset Importer

-A WIP Unreal Engine 5 plugin that adds support for importing various Source engine file format, with a long-term goal of being able to import the entirety of Half-Life 2 into the UE5 editor and play through the full game.
+A WIP Unreal Engine 5.1 plugin that adds support for importing various Source engine file format, with a long-term goal of being able to import the entirety of Half-Life 2 into the UE5 editor and play through the full game.

 ## Project Status